pufferfish3e/daytona-hacakthon/README.md

 DAYTONA_TARGET=
 ```

-Live mode composes a `FileRunStore`, `DaytonaProvider`, `OpenAIRepairPlanner`, and the objective web verifier.
-If either required live key is missing, the API remains unavailable instead of guessing or falling back to external services.
+The production service composes a `FileRunStore`, `DaytonaProvider`, `OpenAIRepairPlanner`, and the objective web verifier.
+If either required provider key is missing, the API remains unavailable instead of guessing or falling back to external services.

 ### Nosana visual proof

-Nosana is an optional post-verification stage for GUI projects.
-Configure the server-side integration only when its endpoint contract has been verified:
+Nosana owns the visual-proof step for GUI projects.
+It runs after objective process and
+HTTP verification, receives only the bounded screenshot reference required by the
+configured endpoint, and returns a visual classification and job status:

 ```dotenv
 NOSANA_API_KEY=replace-me